Guinea Grass

 Guinea Grass is a village in the Orange Walk District of the nation of Belize.
 It is 38 metres (127 feet) above sea level.
-According to the 2000 census, Guinea Grass had a population of 2,510 people; by 2010 the census figures showed a population of 3,500.
+According to the 2000 census, Guinea Grass had a population of 2,510 people, and by 2010 the figures showed a population of 3,500.
 The population is made up of mostly Mestizos, Creoles, and East Indians.
-There are a number of Mennonites, Taiwanese and other Central American immigrants living near or immediately in the village.
+There are a number of Mennonites, Taiwanese, and Central American immigrants living near or immediately in the village.

 Origin of name

-There are two stories which explain the origin of the village's name.
-The first is that, after the emancipation of slavery in the British Caribbean, indentured labourers from India, known as "East Indians," settled in the area and began to plant and cultivate bananas for a British estate.
-The locals knew the bananas as "Guineo", and from there it morphed into "Guineal" and the then settlement became known as "Guinea Grass".
+There are two stories that explain the origin of the village's name.
+The first is that, after the emancipation of slavery in the British Caribbean, indentured labourers from India, known as "East Indians", settled in the area and began to plant and cultivate bananas for a British estate.
+The locals knew the bananas as "Guineo", from there it morphed into "Guineal", and the then settlement became known as "Guinea Grass".
 The other version is that there was an English agent for the Belize Estate Company known as "Chichiri" Price, relative to the Rt.
 Hon.
 George Price who lived on a farm on the northern outskirts of the village and raised livestock.
 In order to feed the livestock, he had grass imported from England and Mexico.
 The grass that he imported was Guinea grass (Megathyrsus maximus).
 The locals then began to call the community Guinea Grass after the imported grass scattered and spread beyond the farm and into the community.
 The grass can still be seen on the outskirts of the village's main road towards the Philip Goldson Highway.